koschaos/koschaos.github.io/blog/2023_recap.md

   And just to prove to myself that I'm a complete idiot, I then decided to slog my way through David Deutsch's "The Beginning of Infinity" ... it wasn't any better 🤦🏼‍♂️

-- :book: *The Coming Wave: Technology, Power, and the Twenty-First Century's Greatest Dilemma* - Mustafa Suleyman, with Michael Bhaskar
+- 📖 *The Coming Wave: Technology, Power, and the Twenty-First Century's Greatest Dilemma* - Mustafa Suleyman, with Michael Bhaskar

   A more recent book about AI (and synthetic biology) from one of the founders of DeepMind and, more recently, Inflection AI.
 It's another book I picked up after listening to a podcast interview between Mustafa and Scott Galloway.